n7ipb/rpi-1wire/README.md

 link_probes

-        When edited to contain the ID/name pairs for attached probes this script can be run to create symbolic links in /tmp/temps and is used by 'read_probe'
+        When edited to contain the ID/name pairs for attached probes this script can be run to create symbolic links in /tmp/temps for use by 'read_probe'

         run as './link_probes'